g0hww/ghpsdr3-kx3-server/README.md

 ghpsdr3-kx3-server
 =========================

-A KX3 server for ghpsdr3-alex, used with dspserver and QtRadio.
+A receive only KX3 server for ghpsdr3-alex, used with dspserver and QtRadio.
 This is based on ghpsdr3-fcdproplus-server:
     https://github.com/bazuchan/ghpsdr3-fcdproplus-server